bkrupakaran/ng-device-detector/readme.md

 Everything you need is already minified node_modules/ng-device-detector/dist/ng-device-detector.min.js

-As soon as you've got the file included in your page you just need to declare a dependency on the iui.table module: angular.module('myModule', ['deviceDetector']);
+As soon as you've got the file included in your page you just need to declare a dependency on the ng-device-detector module: angular.module('myModule', ['deviceDetector']);

 ## Build